MarshWahl/MarshWahl/README.md

 # Marshall Wahl

 ## Intention
-I am an aspiring Cybersecurity professional looking to enter the cybersecurity industry.
+A seasoned security professional transitioning to the field of IT and Cybersecurity.
+Bringing 9+ years of problem-solving, team building, and security management experience.
 My goal is to continuously develop my skills and contribute to the security of information systems.

 ## Certifications
 - [Google Cybersecurity Professional Certification](https://credly.com/badges/d3d8dd95-bb33-4561-a049-8ad9f3bcba98/linked_in_profile) - Verified by Credly.